Skip to main content

 Write as who you are.

-We understand fluctuating energy levels, pain, fatigue, and brain fog.
+Find Your Own Voice is a gentle and encouraging online writing course for beginning writers who want to discover their personal writing voice.
 No prior writing experience is required.
 What is required is curiosity, openness, and a willingness to show up exactly as you are.

 What This Course Is About